Health Secretary Steve Barclay keen to focus on next year's NHS pay deal

 The government has already sent a remit letter to the pay review body for next year and Mr Barclay will make his submission in the coming weeks.

+A recommendation from the body would usually come in April with any pay rise being implemented from August.

-Although the body's recommendation is normally made in April, sources close to the health secretary said it could take time for NHS staff to see the benefit of any pay rise in their wages.
+Sources close to the health secretary said sometimes the process could drag on and it could take time for NHS staff to see the benefit of any pay rise in their wages.

-The source said he would seek to encourage those involved in the process to ensure this did not happen.
+They said he would seek to encourage those involved in the process to ensure this did not happen.

+However, they stressed that Mr Barclay was not in control of the process and its timing, with the pay review body, the unions and other parts of government also playing a role.

+The salaries of NHS staff, as well as other public-sector workers like police officers and teachers, are recommended by eight pay review bodies.

 On Wednesday, paramedics, ambulance control room staff and support workers, who are members of the Unison, GMB and Unite unions, walked out across much of England and Wales.